gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 Plugins obtained via this method must have no dependencies on any other plugin, including core plugins, and do not make any of their implementation classes available to the client project/scripts (i.e. no classes from the plugin can be used outside the plugin implementation).
 No resolution caching is performed; if multiple projects attempt to use the same plugin it will be resolved each time and a separate classloader built from the implementation (address in later stories).

-A new plugin resolver will be implemented that is backed by the plugin portal client.
+A new plugin resolver will be implemented that queries the plugin portal, talking JSON over HTTP.
+See the plugin portal spec for details of the protocol.
 This resolver will be appended to the list of resolvers used (i.e. currently only containing the core plugin resolver).

-Plugin specs can be translated into metadata documents using the template: `plugins.gradle.org/api/gradle:«gradle version»/plugin/use/«plugin id»/«version»`
+Plugin specs can be translated into metadata documents using urls such as: `plugins.gradle.org/api/gradle/«gradle version»/plugin/use/«plugin id»/«version»`.
-All error responses (see previous story), besides the specific 404 variants that indicates that the plugin or plugin version does not exist, are fatal to the resolution of the plugin.

-Success responses are of the form:

-    {
-      "id": "«qualified id»" // qualified even if id in spec was unqualified "version": "«version»" // identical to requested version "implementation": {
-        "m2": {
-          "repo": "«absolute url»"
-          "gav": “«group:artifact:version»”
-        }
-      }
-    }

-The `implementation` object must contain an `m2` entry with `repo` and `gav` attributes.
-The `repo` attribute is the absolute URL of an M2 repository that contains a jar type module of the given gav coordinates.
+There are 4 kinds of responses that need to be considered for this story:

+1. 3xx redirect
+1. 200 response with expected JSON payload (see plugin portal spec)
+1. 404 response with JSON payload indicating no plugin for that id/version found (see plugin portal spec)
+1. Anything else

+Subsequent stories refine the error handling.
+This story encompasses the bare minimum.

+The “plugin found” JSON response contains two vital datum, among other data.

+1. A “«group»:«artifact»:«version»” dependency notation string
+1. A URL to an m2 repo that is accessible without authentication

-The repo is known to contain this module.
+The m2 repository is known to contain the dependency denoted in the dependency notation string.
-The runtime usage resolution (i.e. module artifact + dependencies) is expected to form a classpath that contains a plugin implementation mapped to the qualified id (i.e. a `/META-INF/gradle-plugins/«qualified id».properties` file with `implementation-class` property).
+The runtime usage resolution (i.e. module artifact + dependencies) of the dependency from the given repository is expected to form a classpath that contains a plugin implementation mapped to the qualified id (i.e. a `/META-INF/gradle-plugins/«qualified id».properties` file with `implementation-class` property).

 The dependencies of the plugin implementation must also be available from the specified maven repository.
+That is, this is the only repository available for the resolve.

-Given the repo & gav, the plugin resolver will resolve the maven module as per typical Gradle maven dependency resolution.
+The plugin resolver will resolve the maven module as per typical Gradle maven dependency resolution.
 No configuration (e.g. username/password, exclude rules) of the resolve is possible.
 Anything other than successful resolution of the implementation module is fatal to the plugin resolution.